-These three principles of community health action suggest that improved health is basically about moving away from being "medical consumers."

-The experience I have described suggests that the sickness which we face is the captivity of tools, resources, power, and consciousness by medical "unitilities" that create consumers.
+The three principles of community health action suggest that "Another Development in Health" is basically about moving away from being "medical consumers" with the central goal being full access to medical care.
+Rather, the experience I have described suggests that the sickness which we face is the captivity of tools, resources, power and consciousness by medical "unitilies" that create consumers.